Podcasts

 Play Episode

-Dr. Maki: Hello everyone.
-Thank you for joining us for another episode of the Progress You Health podcast.
+Dr. Maki: Hello, everyone.
+Thank you for joining us for another episode of the Progress Your Health Podcast.
 I’m Dr. Maki.

 Dr. Davidson: And I’m Dr. Davidson.